vsbron/course-crwn-clothing-2023/README.md

 ## Details
  - Styles were written in Sass, but then changed to Styled Components;
+ - Contexts were handled by useState and useEffect hooks inside React Concepts, but then changed to Reducers;

 ## Features
- - Navigation is built using React Router;
+ - Navigation (built using React Router);
  - Sign In and Sign Up with email and password;
  - Google authentication;
  - Firebase database;